Meet the Cariveau Native Bee Lab

 Dan is a community ecologist with an interest in understanding the factors that drive biodiversity and how biodiversity may influence ecosystem function.
 His work focuses on native bee communities with a strong emphasis on pollination ecology.
 Most recently, his work focuses on restoration ecology as a way to conserve biodiversity and as a tool for examining basic questions in ecology.

 He earned his PhD studying the interaction among plants through pollinators at Colorado State University under Dr. Andrew Norton.
 He then studied native bee community ecology and the role of native bees in crop pollination as a postdoctoral research associate at Rutgers University with Dr. Rachael Winfree.
-Dan joined the Department of Entomology at the University of Minnesota as an Assistant Professor in September 2015.

 Current Graduate Students